cp-ugorji/cinema-tickets/readme.md

 - Rejects any invalid ticket purchase requests.
 It is up to you to identify what should be deemed as an invalid purchase request.

 ## My Solution

+I wrote the code to be easily understood even for a newbie.
+Below is a summary of my approach to solving the problem;

-1. The `TicketServiceImpl` class is initialized with instances of `TicketPaymentService` and `SeatReservationService`.
+1. The `TicketServiceImpl` class is initialized with instances of `TicketUtils`, `TicketPaymentService` and `SeatReservationService`.

-2. The `purchaseTickets` method first validates the input parameters to ensure they adhere to the rules and constraints mentioned.
+2. The `purchaseTickets` method first validates the input parameters using `TicketUtils` to ensure they adhere to the rules and constraints mentioned.
 If not, an InvalidPurchaseException is thrown.
 Some of the validations done are:
    - It validates that the `accountId` is greater than zero.
    - It iterates through the `ticketTypeRequests` to count the number of adult, child, and infant tickets requested.